Yamaha RX-Z11 User Review - Theater Digital Processor Evaluation

 I suspect some of the problems may be due to poor "mixing" by the various "Sound Engineers" since consumer "Multi-channel" capability is still in its elementary stages; however, if this is the case, there is virtually no reason that this issue has not been corrected because many articles have been presented regarding clarity of the dialog on multi-channel sources.

 Sorry to hear you are having a problem with the Yamaha RX-Z11 receiver.
 Getting the right balance across the speakers can be difficult - and the ideal settings will vary between different rooms - and different users!

 1. Did you run the YPAO automatic room setup? - Page 46 of the manual.
 This will often give you a good basic balance in the room - and you can then tweak the settings manually to suit your taste.

-2. Have you tried limiting the dynamic range? - page 103 of manual.
-This should have a similar effect to 'volume levelling'.
+2. Have you tried limiting the dynamic range? - page 103 of the manual.
+This should have a similar effect to 'volume leveling'.

-4. If the YPAO doesn't work for you, try using a SPL meter to set your levels.
+4. If the YPAO doesn't work for you, try using an SPL meter to set your levels.
 This is often more accurate than the built-in system.
-You can buy a cheap Radio Shack SPL meter here
+You can buy something like this Galaxy Audio CM130 Sound Pressure Level Meter

 , and follow this guide to setting your speaker system with an SPL meter

 Paul (Site Editor)